SMILE-UHURA Challenge -- Small Vessel Segmentation at Mesoscopic Scale from Ultra-High Resolution 7T Magnetic Resonance Angiograms: SMILE-UHURA Challenge

 \subsubsection{Scoring system for qualitative expert evaluation}

-The segmentation performance of various algorithms was additionally evaluated qualitatively by an expert through a blinded assessment process.
-The outputs of each algorithm across different image volumes were assessed based on two primary criteria: the delineation of small vessels and the suppression of noise contamination.
-Small vessels were defined as those with an apparent diameter of 1–2 voxels, while noise contamination referred to the incorrect segmentation of non-vascular voxels as vessels.
-Ratings were assigned on a scale from 0 (unacceptable) to 5 (excellent).

-For comparative reference, original ToF angiography images were provided to the expert alongside each segmentation.
+The segmentation performance of various algorithms was qualitatively evaluated by three experts through a blinded evaluation process.
+For comparative reference, original ToF angiography images were provided to the experts along with each segmentation.
 All images (original ToFs and segmentation results) were presented as Maximum Intensity Projections (MIPs), with an additional zoomed view of the Circle of Willis.
-This was specifically included to enhance the evaluation of small vessel segmentation, such as the lenticulostriate arteries branching from the Middle Cerebral Artery (MCA).
+This was specifically included to improve the evaluation of small vessel segmentation, such as the lenticulostriate arteries that branch from the Middle Cerebral Artery (MCA).
 This setup allowed for the assessment of whether the segmentation algorithms could potentially surpass the depiction of small vessels offered by ToF angiography, which may be affected by intensity variations caused by imaging imperfections.
-Segmentations from both datasets were mixed and presented to the expert in a random order to ensure unbiased evaluation.
+Segmentations from both datasets were mixed and presented to the experts in a random order to ensure unbiased evaluation.
+The use of MIPs was motivated by the substantial volume of data.
+For each Time-of-Flight (ToF) angiography in the test dataset, 18 segmentations required evaluation.
+A slice-by-slice inspection of the high-resolution data would have been impractical.

+The outputs of each algorithm across different image volumes were assessed based on two primary criteria: the delineation of small vessels (\textit{Q1}) and the suppression of noise contamination or other false positives (\textit{Q2}).
+Small vessels were defined as those with an apparent diameter of 1–2 voxels, while noise contamination referred to the incorrect segmentation of non-vascular voxels as vessels or over-segmentation/estimation of the vessel lumen.
+Ratings were assigned on a scale from 0 (unacceptable) to 5 (excellent).
+If a rater determined that a particular segmentation was entirely unacceptable due to noise (i.e., $Q2 = 0$), the corresponding small vessel score was also set to 0 (i.e., $Q1 = 0$).
+This approach was adopted because the MIP of a segmentation with an unacceptable level of noise does not allow fair assessment of the small vessel segmentation, as vascular structures are no longer detectable (i.e., false positives merge into one in the MIP).